 CSU staff applying for Advance HE UK Fellowships are mentored by CSU Fellows, with administrative support provided by the Learning Academy.
 Final applications are submitted to the Advance Higher Education Academy (UK) for assessment.

-Since CSU commenced supporting Advance HE Fellowship applications in 2015, thirty-seven staff have been awarded Fellowships.
+Since CSU commenced supporting Advance HE Fellowship applications in 2015, forty-two staff have been awarded Fellowships.

-For more information on the HEA, please visit the Advance Higher Education Academy website
+For more information on the AHE, please visit the Advance Higher Education Academy website

 Advance HE Fellowship Applications 2019 Timeline